-Introductory and Advanced Workshops
+Introductory Online Skills-Based and Advanced Workshops

-Background to Online Training in CBT-E
+Background to Web-Based Training in CBT-E

 Training therapists in how to implement a specialised psychological treatment typically involves three components.
 The first is attending an introductory “workshop” given by an expert in the treatment concerned.
 This provides an overview of the intervention and its strategies and procedures.
 The second is the reading of written material describing the treatment (often referred to as a treatment “manual” or “guide”).
 The third involves supervision in implementing the treatment from someone proficient in it.
 The first and third components are not scalable, least of all in the global context.
 Few experts are available to give workshops and/or sufficiently experienced to provide supervision.
 New approaches to training are therefore required.